 “Mystery Robert Rankin” of Gibson County, TN (1748 – after 1835)

-I refer to the second Robert Rankin “Mystery Robert” because his family of origin is not conclusively proved.
-In fact, the records of Gibson County, Tennessee, where he filed for a Revolutionary War pension, reveal little about him.
+I refer to the second Robert Rankin as “Mystery Robert” because his family of origin is not conclusively proved.
+The records of Gibson County, Tennessee, where he applied for a Revolutionary War pension, reveal little about him.
 He only appeared in the 1830 census, one deed, the pension application, and a few tax records in Gibson County.

 One thing, however, is obvious: the Robert Rankin who applied for a Revolutionary War pension from McNairy County, Tennessee (“Rev War Robert”) was not the same man as Robert Rankin of Gibson County, Tennessee (“Mystery Robert”).
 The two pension applications leave no doubt about that.